 We have supplemented our organic growth by identifying, acquiring and integrating businesses that meet our primary objective of providing us with enhanced capabilities to pursue a broader cross section of the DoD, Department of Homeland Security ("DHS") and other government markets, complement and broaden our existing client base and expand our primary service offerings.
 Our senior management team has significant acquisition experience.
-Since March 2011, we have acquired four companies, each as discussed below.
+Since March 2011, we have acquired four companies and selected assets of a critical infrastructure security and safety system integration business, each as discussed below.

-Acquisitions in the KGS segment.
+Acquisitions in the KGS segment

-On July 2, 2012, we completed the acquisition of CEI for approximately \$161.3 million.
-The shareholders of CEI received \$135.0 million in cash, which is subject to adjustments for working capital, and 4.0 million shares of the Company's common stock, valued at \$5.94 per share on July 2, 2012, or \$23.8 million.
-In addition, we eliminated accounts receivable from CEI and corresponding accounts payable by CEI of \$2.3 million.
-We will cover an estimated \$0.2 million additional tax liability incurred by the shareholders of CEI for making an election under Section 338(h)(10) of Internal Revenue Code which will result in tax deductible goodwill related to this transaction.
-We estimate that the tax deductible goodwill, which is subject to change based upon the final fair value of assets acquired and liabilities assumed, will be approximately \$130.0 million and can be deducted for federal and California state income taxes over a 15-year period.
+On July 2, 2012, we completed the acquisition of CEI for approximately \$163.5 million.
+The purchase price, which is subject to adjustments for working capital, consists of \$135.0 million in cash, of which \$10.7 million was placed into an escrow account as security for CEI's indemnification obligations as set forth in the CEI purchase agreement, and 4.0 million shares of the Company's common stock, valued at \$5.94 per share on July 2, 2012, or \$23.8 million.
+In addition, we paid \$2.5 million to retire certain pre-existing CEI debt and settle pre-existing accounts receivable from CEI at its carrying and fair value of \$3.0 million.
+We plan to make an election under Section 338(h)(10) of the Internal Revenue Code, which will result in tax deductible goodwill related to this transaction and will cover an estimated \$0.8 million in additional tax liability incurred by the shareholders of CEI for this election.
+We estimate that the tax deductible goodwill, which is subject to change based upon the final fair value of assets acquired and liabilities assumed, will be approximately \$101.0 million and can be deducted for federal and California state income taxes over a 15-year period.